Skip to content

 Key Roles:

-• Lifecycle Management: It handles the lifecycle of a new sequence and ensures that it is either successfully committed as immutable data or, in the event of a failure, cleaned up according to your configured OnErrorPolicy.
+• Lifecycle Management: It handles the lifecycle of a new sequence resource and related writing Session, ensuring that it is either successfully committed as immutable data.
+In the event of a failure, the sequence and the written data are handled according to the configured SessionLevelErrorPolicy.

 • Resource Distribution: The writer pulls network connections from the Connection Pool and background threads from the Executor Pool, assigning them to individual topics.
 This isolation prevents a slow network connection on one topic from bottlenecking others.